ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

     ![](images/solution9/add_firebase_to_your_app.png)

 3. Click `ADD APP` > `Add Firebase to your app`.
-Include the package name of your application, by entering the package name **com.ibm.mysampleapp** in Add Firebase to your Android app window.
+Include the package name of your application by entering the package name **com.ibm.mysampleapp** then proceed to add Firebase to your Android app window.
 The App nickname and SHA-1 fields are optional.
 Click **REGISTER APP** > Continue > Finish.

      **Note:** You can find the package name of your application in `AndroidManifest.xml` file once you download the code.